 The Rush Creek Interceptor project is an important component of Erie County Executive Mark Poloncarz’s “Initiatives for a Smart Economy” and is the result of coordination between Local, County, and State partners.
-This project is a significant investment that will benefit Erie County Sewer District No. 3 ratepayers and the environment (see: “Project Benefits”, below).
+This project was a significant investment that will benefit Erie County Sewer District No. 3 ratepayers and the environment (see: “Project Benefits”, below).
 The Rush Creek Interceptor specifically addresses one of the five potential Woodlawn Beach bacteria sources identified in the January 2010 NYSOPRHP study.
-As a result, this project should positively impact beach water quality.
+As a result, this project positively impacts beach water quality.

 The Rush Creek Interceptor initiative consists of two (2) phases:

-The Rush Creek Interceptor will:
+The Rush Creek Interceptor:

-- Eliminate duplication of services.
+- Eliminated duplication of services.